 Otherwise, most people recover with plenty of rest and over-the-counter pain relievers.

-The measles-mumps-rubella (MMR) vaccine, which children receive before beginning school, is the best way to prevent rubella.
+The vast majority of children around the world receive the measles-mumps-rubella (MMR) vaccine before beginning school.
+Getting the vaccine is the best way to prevent rubella.

-This contagious infection causes symptoms that may last for several weeks.
+This contagious infection is also called mono.
+It causes symptoms that may last for several weeks.
 It’s most often caused by the Epstein-Barr virus.
 Treatment primarily involves rest and plenty of fluids, as mono eventually clears up on its own.

 One of the most common symptoms is swollen lymph nodes, particularly in your neck, under your arms, or in your groin.
 It can also cause swelling in the occipital nodes.